0xbuidl/ecnexpress/content/post/2018-04-26-how-figma-changed-how-we-design.md

 ---
-title: Why Narative loves Gatsby and Next.js
+title: Why Narative loves Gatsby and Design
-date: 2017-04-31
+date: 2018-04-26
 hero: /images/hero-4.jpg
 excerpt: To understand why Figma is the best design tool for our company, you have to understand what we do.
 As a designer.
 timeToRead: 8